Oaxaca City, Oaxaca and Chiapas, Mexico

 Magnificent Monte Alban

-Monte Alban was one of the most important archaeological areas of Mesoamerica, located 10 kilometers from the city of Oaxaca.
+Monte Alban was one of the most important archaeological areas of Mesoamerica, located 10 kilometres from the city of Oaxaca.
 Explore this ancient Zapotec city with your own private guide, one of the greatest monuments of the continent.

 Oaxaca Cookery Classes